My mom recently asked me, “Remember when you were little and you used to sit and ‘plan parties’ for hours??

 Miranda’s “I Love You” Cookie

 As a great time-saver, I purchased peanut butter cookie dough and pressed it into a lightly grease pie plate.
+A large round pizza pan would also work.
 Then I added the chocolate chips and baked it to a perfect golden brown.

 “I panicked and ate the entire thing!
 If it wasn’t there, I wouldn’t have to deal with it.”